 How To Set Boundaries In Relationships

 The Brené Brown method of boundary setting is called BIG.
 BIG stands for Boundaries, Integrity, and Generosity.
-Put simply, how can you set boundaries in your life that help you stay in your integrity while remaining generous towards others?
+Put simply, how can you set boundaries in your life that help you maintain your integrity while remaining generous towards others?

 To give an example of how to do this, I’ll share one last solid Brené Brown boundary story from her interview with Brand: